Daniel-Nikpayuk/ReadTheTRCReport-Audio-and-Video/video/README.md

 **Executive Summary - July 23rd, 2015 (12MB)**:

 https://onedrive.live.com/redir?resid=46D8BFF0C86B7646!402&authkey=!AAHS3V9gP4k0rvY&ithint=file%2cpdf

-If you are in a *low-bandwidth* or high cost (internet) community, it is recommended you split up downloading the above video chapters with your peers to relieve the financial or resource burden on any individual person.
-Once downloaded these videos can be viewed offline which is an improvement beyond streaming them from Youtube directly.

 If you are a professional archivist, please archive these videos.
 They are historically and academically worthy, and having Youtube as the *only* source for them otherwise makes their pesistence and lifespan unreliable in the long-run.